Shane Black’s latest film is uneven at times, but standout performances from Ryan Gosling and Russell Crowe help keep it a fun ride.

-Our roundtable discusses 'Sons of the Harpy,' the fourth episode of the fifth season.
+Three Atlantic staffers discuss “Book of the Stranger,” the fourth episode of the sixth season.

 Yorgos Lanthimos’s allegorical rumination on finding a mate is witty, cruel, and deeply unsettling.

 Three Atlantic staffers discuss ‘Oathbreaker,’ the third episode of the sixth season.

 Stuffed to overflowing with superheroes, the studio’s latest nonetheless understands that character is key.

 Three Atlantic staffers discuss “Home,” the second episode of the sixth season.